-- □ April 5, 2024: Close 2024 Cookie Program in eBudde.
-Allocate all cookies to Girl Scouts, submit final rewards on eBudde by 11:59pm and ensure all cookie monies are deposited. - □ Celebrate with your Troop and thank volunteers for all their help! - □ After April 22, 2024: Verify transfer of Troop proceeds in troop account. - □ Mid-May: Pick up rewards from your Service Unit Cookie Manager and distribute rewards to Girl Scouts. - □ May 4, 2024: Girl Scouts who sell 850+ packages of cookies throughout the Cookie Season are invited to attend our Cookie CEO celebration at Kualoa Ranch!
+- on eBudde by 11:59pm and ensure all cookie monies are deposited. ☐ Celebrate with your Troop and thank volunteers for all their help! - ☐ After April 22, 2025: Verify transfer of Troop proceeds in troop account if Troop bank account information is inputted in eBudde under the Settings tab on or before April 4. - ☐ Mid-May: Pick up rewards from your Service Unit Cookie Manager and distribute rewards to Girl Scouts. - ☐ May 3, 2025: Girl Scouts who sell 850+ packages of cookies throughout the Cookie Season are invited to attend our Cookie CEO celebration at WetnWild!